M-TH: 8:30 a.m.-4:30 p.m.

 - Sometimes it is in a student's best interest to leave higher education for a year or more to address any personal distractions, to reflect on why they were not successful and to consider applying to re-enter the university after one year.
 Additional information about taking a break from UB can be found below.

-- All dismissed students have the right to appeal their dismissal.
+- Dismissed students have the right to appeal their dismissal.
 More information on the dismissal petition process can be found below.
+Students admitted to the University on probation or those with a conditional status are not eligible to appeal.

 How do I appeal?

-You must discuss your situation with your academic advisor who will evaluate your appeal strength.
+You are encouraged to discuss your situation with your academic advisor who will evaluate your appeal strength.
+Your advisor can also help you determine if submitting a request for an Academic Withdrawal is appropriate.
 Be prepared to discuss all the circumstances that contributed to the dismissal, and whether or not these factors can be managed to justify an immediate return to the university.
+Visit your HUB Student Center to identify your academic advisement unit/academic advisor.

 How much time do I have to draft an appeal?

-You will receive written notification of the decision within two weeks of its submission.
-Notification will be sent to the mailing address indicated on your appeal form and to your UB email address.
+Appeals will be reviewed on an ongoing basis, and you will receive a notification of the decision via your UB email account in early July.
 You will be removed from your upcoming fall classes if your appeal is denied.
+If you are enrolled in a summer course, you are permitted to complete your summer course regardless of the outcome of your appeal.
 Appeal results will fall into one of three categories:

 - Full reinstatement.
 Only students whose academic standing changes after their dismissal (because of grade changes, request for Academic Withdrawal, etc.) will receive full reinstatement.

 - Dismissal deferral.
-These students must meet certain conditions in the fall, including a fall semester GPA of at least 2.0 without any Incomplete grades, making satisfactory progress towards their intended program of study, and a minimum reduction of their quality point deficit (as indicated below).
-Please note: minimum reduction of QPD does not guarantee ability to continue studies at UB.
-Other conditions may also be included in the written notification you receive regarding your appeal.
-Students will be allowed to register for spring courses during the fall, but academic records will be reviewed at the end of the fall semester.
-Students who do not meet the requirements in the dismissal deferral outlined by the Vice Provost for Undergraduate Education will be subject to final dismissal.
+These students must meet certain conditions, including earning a semester GPA of at least 2.0 without any Incomplete grades.
+Other conditions may also be included in the notification you receive regarding your appeal.
+While on dismissal deferral, students will be allowed to register for future semesters.
+However, academic records will be reviewed at the end of the following fall semester and students who do not meet the requirements in the dismissal deferral outlined by the Dean of Undergraduate Education will be subject to final dismissal and their spring registration will be cancelled.

 Am I eligible for financial aid if I am granted a dismissal deferral or if I am reinstated?

-Dismissal deferral and reinstated students’ financial aid eligibility will be reviewed on a case-by-case basis.
-A financial aid notification will be sent to the students via U.S. postal mail.
-Students can schedule an appointment with a Financial Aid Advisor to discuss their financial aid notification by calling 716-645-8232 or stopping by 115 Porter Hall.
+Dismissal deferral and reinstated students' financial aid eligibility will be reviewed on a case-by-case basis.
+Please visit the Financial Aid website for information on scheduling an appointment with a financial aid advisor.

 What should I do if I choose to take a break from UB or my dismissal deferral request is denied?